 BD Novice tests

 Pony Club Open or Riding Club Advanced

 Junior riders taking part in Intro, Prelim, Novice and Elementary classes

 Not eligible…..
 Teams, training classes, clinics, quadrilles or ‘virtual’ competitions.

 Step 1: Check that you and your horse / pony are eligible to compete at the Championships.
 There are various levels, so check the Rules & Restrictions tab for details.

 Step 2: Apply for a Personal Qualifier Form and take with you to Sunshine Tour Registered Shows (see Qualifier Shows & Qualifying Dates pages for information).

 Step 3: Achieve 1st to 4th in an eligible class (see Qualifier Classes tab).
 Fill in the details on your form and ask the Show Secretary to sign, then send to Sunshine Tour (scan & email to email@example.com or post to GBEC).

 Step 4: We’ll issue you with a Unique Qualification Number.
-Go to the Record Qualification page and record your qualification using the unique number.

 Note: qualification does not guarantee a place in the championship, entries are taken in order of receipt and may fill before entry closing date.
 T&C’s apply: it is competitors responsibility to read the Rules & Restrictions and Schedule before entering.